FraserThompson/dunedinsound.com/_blog_posts/2018-06-18-nook-and-cranny.markdown

 media:
 ---

 With 50 artists performing over six locations and five hours it’s Dunedin’s largest music festival… And it takes place in a library.
-This mini-documentary explores the festival as it happens and features insights from some of the people involved on why they dedicate their time to making it a success.
+This mini-documentary explores the festival as it happens and features insights from some of the people involved on why they volunteer their time towards making it a success.

 <!-- more -->